 However, the two hour debate was still extremely fractious, with Speaker Willie Hay forced to call for order on numerous occasions as members exchanged brickbats across the chamber.

-The DUP claimed assurances it has received from the British government yesterday about the status of the letters already issued had rendered them effectively "worthless".
+The DUP claimed assurances it has received from the Government yesterday about the status of the letters already issued had rendered them effectively "worthless".

 But Sinn Fein has rejected that analysis, with the party's Deputy First Minister Martin McGuinness insisting "nothing could be further from the truth".